Information about current students

 B.Arch., Universitas Katolik Soegijapranata, Indonesia (2002)

-I am broadly interested in sustainable buildings with particular emphasis on energy efficiency, health requirements, indoor air quality, incentives, and green financing.
-In particular, my future research interest is shaped by the emerging trend towards healthy buildings that improve the occupants’ productivity and health.
+I am interested in sustainable buildings with an emphasis on energy efficiency, health requirements, indoor air quality, incentives, and green financing.
+This interest is shaped by the emerging trend towards healthy buildings that improve the occupants’ productivity and health.
 My research agenda focuses on reconceptualizing sustainable building’s performance to meet the building’s health requirements and energy-efficiency and promote this in policy decision-making settings, including improving the risk responsiveness of codes and standards for building practices.

 M.S.
 Urban Design, Seoul National University (2012)